By Katie Wilkins – Sr. Director, Product Management

 The Digital Storefront is, now more than ever, essential to the survival of the modern automotive dealership.
 Digital behaviors deemed essential to operation during social distancing are expected to continue after this period has passed.
 You offered your customers new tools or reminded them they could shift their shopping activity online, and many responded by adapting to this process.
 With experience, customers are finding they prefer to carry out the purchase process from the comfort of home.
 So, are social distancing mandates shining a spotlight on convenience as a valuable currency?

 From digital retailing on dealer websites, to sales conversations via Skype and Facetime, will digital conveniences spotlighted by current events permanently change the shopper journey?
-We will examine the lasting impact that remote shopping behaviors might have on your digital strategy, and how to position yourself for the future when it comes to generating automobile leads.
+We will examine the lasting impact that remote shopping behaviors might have on your digital strategy, and how to best position yourself for the future when it comes to generating automobile leads.

 Let’s start by recognizing that consumers who cannot come to the physical dealership are still shopping.
 In fact, the April 4th Cox Automotive COVID-19 Impact Study shows that 66% of shoppers are not delaying a vehicle purchase, and 22 of the continental states actually saw a year over year increase in website visits in March mainly driven by new car incentives.
 However, 61% stated they were much less likely or somewhat less likely to visit a dealership.
 You may ask how these numbers work, and the answer lies in digital storefronts.
 Dealers who have been slow to adopt and adapt found themselves at a disadvantage, but there are steps they can take to arm themselves for a more digital, more flexible, more consumer first sales future.